Rani Mukerji: In the media

 Mukerji has featured in listings of the highest-paid actresses in Bollywood.
-Mukerji appeared in Box Office Indias "Top Bollywood Actresses" list for six years and topped the list for two consecutive years (2005–2006).
+Mukerji appeared in Box Office India's "Top Bollywood Actresses" list for six years and topped the list for two consecutive years (2005–2006).
 In its "All Time Top Actress" list, she was placed third and was further placed second in its top actresses list from 2000–2009.
-In Rediff.coms annual listing of "Best Bollywood Actresses", she topped the list for three consecutive years (2004–2006).
+In Rediff.com's annual listing of "Best Bollywood Actresses", she topped the list for three consecutive years (2004–2006).
 She was further placed second in 2003, fifth in 2007, tenth in 2012, seventh in 2014, tenth in 2018, and fifth in 2023.
 Mukerji was also placed in Rediff.coms other listing — "Powerlist: Top Bollywood Actresses", "Bollywood's Best Actresses of all time", "Bollywood's Wonder Women", "Women of Many Faces"., and "Best Dressed Woman" in Hindi cinema.
 Mukerji featured among the "Greatest Bollywood Stars" in a UK poll celebrating 100 years of Indian cinema in 2013.
 Filmfare featured her in their "Ten Most Powerful People in Bollywood" list for two consecutive years (2005–2006).
 She was later placed in their "Top Ten Actresses" list from 2003 to 2006.
 Outlook India placed Mukerji in its 75 Best Bollywood Actresses list.
 India Today placed her in a similar list of top Bollywood actresses.

 Mukerji has been featured in some lists of the most beautiful actresses.
 Femina listed her in their "50 Most Beautiful Women" list in 2007 and 2008.
 The UK magazine Eastern Eye placed her in their "Asia's Sexiest Women" list between 2006 and 2012.
 In Times of Indias "Most Desirable Women" list, she was placed 46th in 2009.
-In 2011, American hip hop Blue Scholars, named a song after Mukerji in their album Cinemetropolis.
+In 2011, American hip hop duo Blue Scholars named a song after Mukerji in their album Cinemetropolis.
 In 2014, Mukerji was honoured by the US Council on the day of Barack Obama's inauguration into office for Contribution to Indian Cinema.
 In 2017, she was honoured with the Outstanding Contribution to Cinema Award by the Government of Mauritius, and in 2018, was received an award for Excellence in Cinema at the Indian Film Festival of Melbourne.
 Mukerji was among the ten recipients of IIFA-FICCI Frames' award for Most Powerful Entertainers of the Decade.
 Mukerji has been a celebrity endorser for a number of brands and products such as Dabur Amla, Titan Raga, Nestlé Munch, Fanta and Good Knight.
 Since 2007, Mukerji's popularity was on a decline and she lost out on her brand endorsements to a number of younger actresses.